bushw011/urmorris-pages/pages/06.variety/50.another-sandwich-man-this-time-angrier/default.md

 ---
 title: 'Another Sandwich Man, This Time Angrier'
+media_order: chef.jpg
 date: '20-11-2020 15:29'
 ---

+**By Desmond Homann, Variety Editor** _Originally published in Issue 6, Volume 33 of The University Register on November 20, 2020_

 Some of you may remember the very first goofy movie review that I wrote for the UR, during my first year here, working as a staff writer.
 I wrote about The movie “Hoodwinked” but more specifically about a character called “the Sandwich Man.”
 Once again, I have had a sandwich man on my mind: Chef Carl Casper.